kaelig/sass-library-boilerplate/README.md

 ## Quick Start

 1. Download or clone this repository (or fork it)
-2. Replace all occurrences of "sass-project", "Sass Project", "user/" to your own project and user names
+2. Replace all occurrences of "sass-project", "Sass Project", "user/" to your own project and user names, and remove this first part of the README
 3. Start coding!
+4. Push the code to a different repository

 ## Features